-The German plastic electroplating companies have actively participated on the approval process of several international and national consortia (CTAC, Vecco e.
-V. and FGK), because substances containing Cr(VI) are used during two process steps during electroplating on plastic.
-These steps are the pre-treatment of the plastic surface to make it electrically conductive and the actual chrome plating, which is the application of the final metal layer on the part.
-It is important to note that the final product does not contain any Cr(VI) substances but they are only used during the plating process itself.
+Since September 2017, authorisation by the EU Commission has become mandatory for the use of chromium trioxide.
+German plastics electroplating plants also require such an authorisation, as the substance is used during two process steps in plastic metallisation.
+These are, firstly, the conditioning (etching) of the plastic surface to make it electrically conductive and, secondly, the actual chrome plating, which is the application of the final metal layer to the part.
+It is important to note that the end product does not contain any Cr(VI) substances but these are used only during in the plating process itself.

 If you want to receive more information about the authorization of chromium trioxide in the plastic plating industry or the Cr(VI)-fee alternatives, please consult our office or our Automotive Manager directly.